vislee/ngx_http_waf_module/README.markdown

 Copyright and License
 =====================

-This module is licensed under the BSD license.
+This module is licensed under the GPL license.

 Copyright (C) 2018, by vislee.